February 19, 2019 | Authored by: Kevin Cancilla

-There is no replacement for data in optimizing your pricing, acquisition and retention policy.
+There is no replacement for data in optimizing your pricing, acquisition, and retention policy.
 Yet many businesses find that their data is inaccessible.
 It might not be stored at all, or it may live in multiple unconnected systems.
-Data needs to become accessible, as it is the bedrock on which price and business decision-making takes place.
+Data needs to become accessible, as it is the bedrock on which price and business decision-making take place.

 How to determine your price point?
 Start by experimenting

-Let's get back to determining pricing.
+Let's get back to determining to price.
 Although perhaps the "wiggle room" in pricing is relatively small – a few percent here or there - the permutations can be overwhelming.
 Locking down a long-term price from the very outset is not necessary.
-At first businesses need to experiment.
+At first, businesses need to experiment.
 This isn't a random exercise by any means.
 The data collected beforehand will steer the experimentation process.

 For instance, different price points can be used in A/B testing.
 This testing could be performed in digital campaigns to measure which offer elicited the best response, or which free trial or freemium offer performs best in converting leads into paying customers.

 Experimenting has its limits, however.
-Once a business is established, it must be more cautious in adjusting price, given how sensitive customers are to change.
+Once a business is established, it must be more cautious in adjusting prices, given how sensitive customers are to change.
 Frequent fluctuations can be problematic and lead to confusion.
-A better option is to put forward basic and premium offers, and leverage offer extensions on top of existing packages to create differentiation.
+A better option is to put forward basic and premium offers and leverage offer extensions on top of existing packages to create differentiation.